Pb-22/pcap_triage/README.md

 - **Exportable HTML Reports:** Collapsible, structured, and readable—ideal for briefings, audits, and hunt docs
 - **Wide Module Coverage**:
   - External (non-RFC1918) destination IPs and protocol hierarchy
+  - Domain Events Timeline that shows DNS Queries and says if the domain was browsed and if there was a resonse that shows client and server payload bytes (no header bytes counted)
   - Port/protocol mismatches (e.g., HTTP on non-standard ports)
   - DNS anomalies (failed lookups, long/random/rare domains, tunneling indicators)
   - HTTP(S) summaries (domains, methods, agents, files, content types, request bodies)